Moondyne Joe

 Joseph Bolitho Johns (c.
-February 1826 – 13 August 1900), better known as Moondyne Joe, was an English convict and Western Australia's best-known bushranger.
+February 1826 – 13 August 1900), better known as Moondyne Joe, was a Cornish-Welsh convict and Western Australia's best-known bushranger.
 Born into poor and relatively difficult circumstances, he became something of a petty criminal robber with a strong sense of self-determination.
 He is remembered as a person who had escaped multiple times from prison.